 This RV trailer lock from Leisure Locks is the first of five good options for you.
 The lock has a built-in deadbolt.
 A deadbolt will provide you with an extra sense of security.
 Additionally, the model is built for travel trailers but can also work for cargo haulers, horse trailers, and custom utility trailers.

-The lock comes with inside and outside latches with four double edge keys.
+This lock comes with inside and outside latches with four double edge RV keys.
 The lock should fit most RV doors, but you should still check the measurements to be safe.
-The lock fits hole cut-outs from 2.5” x 3.5” to 3” x 4” and door thickness from 1.25” to 1.5.”
+This Leisure Lock trailer lock fits hole cut-outs from 2.5” x 3.5” to 3” x 4” and door thickness from 1.25” to 1.5.”

 This camper door lock from TRIMARK is another great option for you.
 It has interior and exterior assembly and comes with two sets of keys.
 It is coated with black powder so that it matches most RVs and campers.